Source2018-WHUCS/vearch/docs/Architecture.md

 * Master

-   When you crate database or space you must use this service , default port is `8817` when you create dabase is only create a scope associate user permissions.
+   When you crate database or space you must use this service , default port is `8817` when you create database is only create a scope associate user permissions.

    When you create space ,the master will select relatively idel machine to create partition , when you delete space the master notice the related machines to delete local partition.